leandromet/nlp_project_cuda/ajuda_doc/proposal/c4_Leandro_Proposal_Updated_2025.md

 ## Supervisor: Jon Corbett

-## PhD Committee:
+## PhD Committee

 - **Supervisor**: Dr. Jon Corbett
 - **Committee Member**: Dr. Jonathan Cinnamon
 - **Committee Member**: Dr. Robert Friberg
 - **Committee Member**: Dr. Tim Paulson

-## Indigenous-Centered Forest Policy and Land Management: A Comparative Analysis of Brazil and British Columbia (2000-2023)

-### Integrating Policy Analysis, Land Cover Change Assessment, and Community-Based Evaluation
+## Integrating Policy Analysis, Land Cover Change Assessment, and Community-Based Evaluation

 ---

 ## Executive Summary

-This proposal presents a pragmatic 24-month PhD project that examines the complex relationship between forest policies and land coverage change within indigenous territories in Brazil and British Columbia.
-The research is designed to generate practical tools and insights valuable for land managers, policy makers, and indigenous communities, with a robust analytical framework that operates independently of community engagement levels.
+This proposal presents a 24-month PhD project that examines the relationship between forest policies and land coverage change within indigenous territories in Brazil and British Columbia.
+The research is designed to generate practical tools and insights valuable for land managers, policy makers, and indigenous communities, with a robust analytical framework.

-The project emerges from three comprehensive examination papers that together form a cohesive foundation for this investigation.
+The project emerges from three comprehensive examination papers.
 The first paper establishes the theoretical framework for policy analysis, the second develops the technical methodology for land cover change assessment using remote sensing, and the third connects policy implementation to observable outcomes.
-By integrating these foundations, this research creates robust analytical tools and policy recommendations that can inform land management decisions across multiple stakeholder groups.
+By integrating these foundations, this research creates analytical tools and policy recommendations that can inform land management decisions across multiple stakeholder groups.

 Working within Brazil and British Columbia, this study will analyze 4-6 indigenous territories using publicly available data, policy documents, and open-source technologies.
 The research leverages existing datasets and established methodologies, making it both cost-effective and reproducible while ensuring that all analytical tools and findings will be accessible to diverse users including indigenous communities, government agencies, conservation organizations, and academic researchers.